 We followed a mix of abandoned roads, current jeep tracks, washes, and ancient travel paths in and out of the canyons.

-Old dwellings, rock art, and other artifacts show how others passed this way before, even in the so-called trail-less areas.
+Old dwellings, Rock Images, and other artifacts show how others passed this way before, even in the so-called trail-less areas.
 The land dictates travel; other people followed these logical travel corridors.

 We started our hike later in the afternoon and found a spot at the mouth of the canyon on BLM land.
 More open and exposed than we usually prefer, but the sunset and the pristine night sky made up for the frost we found in the morning on our shelter.